-222. As regards the direct perpetrators of the crimes charged, the Prosecutor alleges that Anti-Balaka elements on the ground were led by ComZone [REDACTED], together with his [REDACTED], who were all 'present in CARNOT during the attack and throughout the existence of the enclave'.474 The Prosecutor also asserts that they 'engaged with' and 'fell under the National Coordination'.475
+222. As regards the direct perpetrators of the crimes charged, the Prosecutor alleges that Anti-Balaka elements on the ground were led by ComZone Aimé Blaise Zaoroyanga (also known as 'Zoworo'), together with his 'Mission Chiefs' Sylvestre Sinakolo and Barthélémy Namsenmo, who were all 'present in CARNOT during the attack and throughout the existence of the enclave'.
+The Prosecutor also asserts that they 'engaged with' and 'fell under the National Coordination'.